 1:00 - 1:15pm: New show, new suit.

 1:15 - 2:00pm: Tapes the third show of the day with the same audience.
 Each tape day has two audiences – the first audience sees the first three tapings, the second audience sees the last two.
-This is Alex collecting himself the moment before he walks on stage, as he’s done for 32 seasons.
+This is Alex collecting himself the moment before he walks on stage, as he’s done for more than 30 years.

 2:00pm: If there are special promotional requests, Public Service Announcements, contestant search promos, and anything else to record, those are done at this point.
 Then the whole crew breaks for lunch from 2:00 to 3:00, where Alex usually enjoys the soup of the day or sushi.